4R3B3LatH34R7/MyanCalXL/README.md

 And when it is ready, I will release a package here.

 ## Bloopers
-This part is reserved for the kinks that I faced while porting in the Javascript code.
+This part is reserved for the kinks that I faced while porting in from the Javascript code.

 I found that VBA's own mod function providing the modulus of a division returns Integer types as result and it causes an error in calculation that took me 3-6hrs so finally found it as the culprit (also because I don't fully understand the idea behind the Javascript code and my unfamiliarity with Javascript).\
 It doesn't seem very big but when <b>3 mod 2.5</b> produces 1 where as a floating point modulus function would return <b>0.5</b> which would causes a chain reaction of adding up days like 2weeks to 50days in a calendar calculation!